openstack/python-openstackclient/doc/source/authentication.rst

 Note that if the user and project share the same domain, then simply setting ``os-default-domain`` or ``OS_DEFAULT_DOMAIN`` is sufficient.

-Thus, a minimal set of of environment variables would be:
+Thus, a minimal set of environment variables would be:

 .. code-block:: bash